Amos Elon: Career

 Elon began writing for Haaretz in 1951, initially focusing on Israel's new immigrants and the disadvantaged sectors of Israeli society, which he called the "Second Israel".
 He then served as a roving correspondent for the paper in Europe, writing from West Germany, France, Poland, and Hungary.
 In 1956, he witnessed the Poznań protests in Poland and the Soviet invasion of Hungary.
 Elon then spent six years as Haaretzs correspondent in Washington, D.C., where he befriended John F. Kennedy.
 Following this, he returned to covering Europe, reporting from Bonn and Paris, before coming back to Israel in 1965 to join Haaretzs editorial board.
 His travels in Germany as a reporter served as the basis for his first book, Journey Through a Haunted Land (1966), a portrait of Germany since the end of World War II.
 Elon took a leave of absence from Haaretz from 1971 to 1978, eventually retiring from the paper in 1986.

 In his writing on the Israeli–Palestinian conflict, Elon was an early advocate for the creation of a Palestinian state and withdrawal from the territories occupied by Israel since 1967.
 He also spoke out against Armenian genocide denial and the Yad Vashem memorial's boycott of the 1982 International Conference on Holocaust and Genocide over its inclusion of the Armenian genocide.

-Elon was the author of one novel, Timetable (1980), and eight works of nonfiction, including books on Jewish history and the Israeli-Palestinian conflict and biographies of Theodor Herzl, the father of modern Zionism, and Mayer Amschel Rothschild, the founder of the Rothschild banking dynasty.
+Elon was the author of one novel, Timetable (1980), and eight works of nonfiction, including books on Jewish history and the Israeli-Palestinian conflict and biographies of Theodor Herzl, the father of modern political Zionism, and Mayer Amschel Rothschild, the founder of the Rothschild banking dynasty.
 He rose to international fame in the early 1970s after publishing The Israelis: Founders and Sons, described as "an affectionate but unsparing portrait of the early Zionists".
 A frequent contributor to The New Yorker, The New York Times Magazine and The New York Review of Books, he was widely regarded as one of Israel's leading journalists and public intellectuals.

 In 2002, Elon published his last book, The Pity of It All, a portrait of German Jewry from the mid-18th century until the rise of Adolf Hitler.
 The book received positive reviews, although some criticized its lack of attention paid to lower-class German Jews.

 In 2007–2008, Elon was a fellow at the Center for Law and Security at New York University School of Law.